Did you know that the amount of time that today’s children spend playing is far less than the amount of time we spent playing?

 We feel that outdoor play is important to the development of children, but we also think that unsupervised play is equally important as well.

-Recently, while attending the Type-A Parents Blogging Conference, we found we are not alone in our beliefs.
+When we attended the Type-A Parents Blogging Conference, we found we are not alone in our beliefs.
 Researchers say that free play significantly improves kids’ problem-solving skills.
 Play is also one of the best ways to stimulate children’s brain development.
 Active kids are more likely to be active adults.

 My husband Chuck likes to talk about the traditional pick-up game and how he feels it helped him develop into an independent adult.
 I wrote an earlier blog which described his experience.
 You can find it here.